hayesr/clonepress/README.md

 This is (or will be) a feature-clone of Wordpress.
 This is the first group learning project for the [Santa Clarita Valley Web Geeks Meetup](http://www.meetup.com/scv-web-geeks/).

+## This Branch
+... demonstrates the integration of [Sir-Trevor](http://madebymany.github.io/sir-trevor-js/), using their 'redesign-gem' branch for maximum Rails 4.1 compat.

 ## Installation
 1. Install gems by running `bundle install` from the commandline
 1. Setup development and test databases by running `rake db:setup`